cypress-io/cypress/cypress/v0.0/documentation/5-References/0-CLI Tool.md

 ## `cypress run --record`

-You can also have your runs recorded [once your project is setup to record](https://on.cypress.io/guides/projects).
+You can also have your test runs recorded [once your project is setup to record](https://on.cypress.io/guides/projects).

 [block:callout]
 {
   "type": "info",
-  "body": "You'd typically record your runs in [Continuous Integration](https://on.cypress.io/guides/continuous-integration) but you can also record when running locally."
+  "body": "You'd typically record your runs in [Continuous Integration](https://on.cypress.io/guides/continuous-integration), but you can also record when running locally."
 }
 [/block]